viiri/gatekeeper/docs/user-guide.md

   - **/oauth/discovery** provides endpoint with basic urls gatekeeper provides

-## Authorization
+## External Authorization

-In version 1.5.0 we are introducing authorization `--enable-uma`.
+In version 1.5.0 we are introducing external authorization `--enable-uma`, only applicable with no-redirects option for now.
 As it is new feature please don't use it in production, we would like first to receive feedback/testing by community.
-Right now we use authorization options provided by Keycloak which are specified in UMA (user managed access specification).
+Right now we use external authorization options provided by Keycloak which are specified in UMA (user managed access specification [UMA](https://www.riskinsight-wavestone.com/en/2018/09/demystifying-uma2/)).
-To use this feature you need to enable authorization for client in keycloak and have **for each resource associated at least one scope and of course proper permissions set**.
+To use this feature you need to enable authorization for client in keycloak and have **for each resource associated at least one scope and of course proper permissions set** [Example Guide](https://gruchalski.com/posts/2020-09-05-introduction-to-keycloak-authorization-services/).

 To access endpoint protected by gatekeeper with authorization enabled you have to get RPT token.
 You can do that by performing following steps: